autosit/autosit.github.io/_posts/2022-09-22-mtg-ltp-improvements.md

 ## References

-- Tengesdal, T., Millefiori, L. M., Braca, P. and Brekke, E. (2022a): [“Joint Stochastic Prediction of Vessel Kinematics and Destination based on a Maritime Traffic Graph”], Proc. of the International Conference on Electrical, Computer, Communications and Mechatronics Engineering  (ICECCME), 16-18 November 2022, Maldives, In press.
+- Tengesdal, T., Millefiori, L. M., Braca, P. and Brekke, E. (2022a): “Joint Stochastic Prediction of Vessel Kinematics and Destination based on a Maritime Traffic Graph”, Proc. of the International Conference on Electrical, Computer, Communications and Mechatronics Engineering  (ICECCME), 16-18 November 2022, Maldives, In press.

 - Tengesdal, T., Johansen, T. A. and Brekke, E. (2022b): [“Ship Collision Avoidance Utilizing the Cross-Entropy Method for Collision Risk Assessment”](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9508828), IEEE Transactions on Intelligent Transportation Systems.